jbeustice/lanyon/research.md

 My research can be broadly defined as touching economic questions as they relate to both time and space.
 For most of my graduate career, I have been funded by the [Freight Transportation Research Institute](http://ses.wsu.edu/fpti/) within the School of Economic Sciences at WSU; hence, my research tends to use transportation related data to answer economic questions.
 I have also dabbled in the economics of housing markets.

 My research interests are in applied microeconomics, applied econometrics, and behavioral economics.

-#### Research Statement

 My statement on research can be found [here]({{ site.baseurl }}/assets/research_statement.pdf).

 ## Dissertation
 The title of my dissertation is *Topics in Spatial-Temporal Economics*.
 The papers that make up my dissertation are: